6 Educational Activities To Keep Your Kids Busy While You Work

 Here are some creative ideas to keep your “small assistants” busy, so you can build that empire of yours, keep the kiddos away from the television and maybe even teach them at the same time.
 Talk about multitasking.
 You really can do it all!

-2. Get ‘em writing.
-Have your kids start a summer journal, as they may have done through the school year.
+For younger kids you can get 1st grade writing worksheets for older kids you can have them start a summer journal, as they may have done through the school year.
 It’s so much easier for kids to enjoy writing when they love what they’re writing about.
-Some easy prompts to get them started are: “What was your favorite thing today?”
-“What’s the weather?”
-“Did your friend say/do something funny?”
-Or for more structure, check out the topics in the illustrated This is Me Journal.
+Some easy prompts to get them started are, “What was your favorite thing today?”, “What’s the weather?”, “Did your friend say/do something funny?”
+Or for more structure, check out the topics in the illustrated This is Me Journal..

-3. Refresh their math, language arts and social studies skills with fun, free printable worksheets for kids ages pre-school to high school at Family Education.
+From math, language arts and social studies you can refresh your kids’ skills with fun, free printable worksheets for kids ages pre-school to high school at Family Education.

-5. Let them create!
-Crayons and markers are the only materials needed with The Boys Doodle Book and The Girls Doodle Book.
-Fantastic for creativity with a little direction.
-A personal family favorite!
+Crayons and markers are the only materials needed to create masterpieces.
+Encourage creativity with a little direction.

 With a few of these activities in your back pocket, you’ll be more prepared to juggle family and business these summer months…..and keep your sanity, too.